Born in New York.

-Spent college and grad school at UMD interning at any newspaper that would take me in.
+Spent college and grad school interning at any newspaper that would take me in.

 Eventually ended up at the Los Angeles Times, working mostly as a roving metro reporter.
-Was given chance to see up close what craziness looks like (e.g. a man surviving six nails in the head, Arnold Schwarznegger made governor, a whirlwind month in which gay marriage was briefly legal in San Francisco, Michael Jackson arriving in court, hordes of Jackson-look-a-likes dancing as he arrived in court).
+Was given chance to see up close what craziness looks like (e.g. a man surviving six nails in the head, Arnold Schwarznegger made governor, Michael Jackson arriving in court, hordes of Jackson-look-a-likes dancing as he arrived in court).

 Then went to work as main rewrite man for the Baltimore Sun (as in “Quick, Johnny, get me rewrite!”).

 Was disappointed when no one used phrase.